 - Distinguish between humanitarian organisations and their approaches to engaging with young people

 - Evaluate current approaches to humanitarian learning and critique their effectiveness.

 All assessment will take place online and will be made up of the following:

 - Essay outline (formative)

 The fees for this course are £1,000 (approximately $1248, please check current exchange rates)

-Subject to a minimum number of students enrolling on this course, the Humanitarian Education CPD will begin on Monday 1st June 2021 and will run for eight weeks followed by a two week assessment period (completed by 22 May 2022).
+Subject to a minimum number of students enrolling on this course, the Humanitarian Education CPD will begin on 14 March 2022 and will run for eight weeks followed by a two week assessment period (completed by 22 May 2022).

 To register for the CPD unit, please complete the below form and send to firstname.lastname@example.org;